czhenyu29-debug/mysql/README.md

   - Shaquille O'Neal, Allen Iverson, and Kevin Durant (5 MVPs) led the pack, with James Harden having 3 MVPs each.

  - **Official vs Analytical MVPs**: Comparing the MVPs derived from the analysis to the NBA official MVPs showed that there were many factors that play a role in determining the final award including team success, individual performance, and player popularity), not just raw statistics.

+## 💭 Conclusionsh
+This project demonstrates how data analytics can reveal hidden trends in basketball performance, player size across eras, and provide a weight calculation on MVP races.
+By leveraging SQL, statistical models, and basketball insights, I was able to identify season leaders in each statistical category, compare player longevity, and determine who deserves the MVP crown.
+The findings show that while raw performance matters, team success and player popularity are essential for fair evaluations.
+Ultimately, the numbers tell a rich story, but they're only part of the game.